Bergam0t/ed-demand-capacity-web/README.md

 However, the app was primarily built and tested with Python 3.8.5

+# Javascript packages
+- When updating the packages.json and package-lock.json files, you need to then copy the updated files from ed-demand-capacity-web/ed_demand_capacity_app/frontend to the root (ed-demand-capacity-web).
+This is because Heroku looks for these files in the root.

-# Misc useful things that tripped me up along the way...
+# Misc useful things relating to environments and package management that tripped me up along the way...
 - `package.json` must specify `"@material-ui/lab": "4.0.0-alpha.58",` not `"@material-ui/lab": "*",`
 - npm install updates the package-lock.json file

 # Running the app in a development environment